alefra86/sales-taxes/README.md

 ### Output
 The output of the application is a string formatted as the examples provided.

+### Categories
+Categories are hard-coded in a stub repository.
+I created a `Map` containing the relationship between items and categories.
+Any input item not recognised by the system cause an Exception.

 ## Build tool and CI
 The application can be built with this Maven command:
 ```